NatRetsel/banking_web_app/README.md

 * [Part eight: <u>REST API</u>](https://medium.com/@sunsethorizonstories/banking-web-app-stories-part-8-fa886a921434)

 ### Features
-Users are able to register an account, deposit funds and transfer to existing accounts in the database.
-Users can view their account details and transactions in the index page.
+Users are able to register a user account together with a bank account, deposit funds and transfer to existing bank accounts in the database.
+Users can view their bank account details and transactions in the index page.

+Note:
+* For the scope of this project, we assumed one bank account per user account.
+However, some APIs are configured for the scenario where each user can have multiple bank accounts.
+This leaves an option for added features in the future.
+* This project also assumes that users can and will only transaction between users of the same bank.
+A possible feature in the future would be to include which bank the user's account is registered under in the Accounts table to mimic and keep track of inter-bank transactions.

+#### Registration
 ![Register page](/screenshots/register.png "Register page")
+#### Login
 ![Login page](/screenshots/login.png "Login page")
+#### Logged in index page
 ![Index page](/screenshots/index_logged_in_v2.png "Index page")

 ### To run: